How do you decide what flavors to make?

 What type of ice cream maker do you use?
 What equipment do you recommend?

-I use a Cuisinart® Supreme™ Commercial Quality Ice Cream Maker Model ICE-50BC .
-It comes with a 1½ quart removable canister and it has a built-in compressor-freezer so there is no bowl to pre-freeze.
-This model will run you anywhere from $199 to $299.
-Previously I used a Cuisinart® Automatic Frozen Yogurt-Ice Cream & Sorbet Maker Model ICE-20.
+I currently use the Breville Smart Scoop.
+I really like this ice cream maker; read my review here.
+Prior to acquiring the Smart Scoop, I used the Cuisinart® Supreme™ Commercial Quality Ice Cream Maker Model ICE-50BC for five years with good results.
+When I first started making ice cream, I used a Cuisinart® Automatic Frozen Yogurt-Ice Cream & Sorbet Maker Model ICE-20.
 I still believe this is a great ice cream maker for the price.
 It also comes with a 1½ quart freezer bowl and makes about 1 to 1 1/2 quarts of ice cream.
 It takes about 20 minutes to make the ice cream.
 This model will run you about $60.

 I would love to make some ice cream, but I don’t have an ice cream maker.
 Any suggestions?